marklogic-community/grove-ml-gradle/src/main/ui-modules/README.md

-The ml-modules directory contains all of the modules for an application.
+This directory contains all of the modules for an application.
 Its structure is based on that of the [MarkLogic samplestack reference application](https://github.com/marklogic/marklogic-samplestack/tree/master/database):

 - /ext contains libraries and other application assets; these map to the /v1/ext endpoint in the Client API, though